-Draw back the fabric curtain to step inside this small, dark tent, and see some colourful, glowing rocks.
+Step inside this small, dark tent, and see some colourful, glowing rocks.
 If you are wearing or carrying something white, it will also glow because of the invisible fluorescent light inside the tent.
-This enclosed space is popular and can become crowded.
+This space is popular and can become crowded.
+Please note that the curtains have been removed due to Covid-19 transmission risks.